Frederic-vW/arte/README.md

 </p>
 </details>

-and it will output the URL of the JSON file
+It will first output the URL of the JSON file

 <details><summary>Command line-2</summary>
 <p align="center">